Express and Verified Installment Agreements for Payroll Taxes

 Will the IRS file a tax lien if you're on an Express Installment Agreement?

 Generally, the IRS will not file a tax lien if you set up a payment plan on your payroll taxes.
-However, the agency may decide to file a tax lien if you have defaulted on a payment plan in that last year or the prior year or if you have a history of pyramiding payroll taxes (also called an in-business repeater).
+However, the agency may decide to file a tax lien if you have defaulted on a payment plan in the last year or the prior year or if you have a history of pyramiding payroll taxes (also called an in-business repeater).
+This rule also applies to Simple Payment Plans.

 Will the IRS assess a Trust Fund Recovery Penalty if I set up payments on my payroll taxes?